Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Applications of DL-based medical CI

 \subsection{Localization of \ac{CI}}

 \ac{DL} methods have been instrumental in \ac{CI} localization applications, providing accurate and automated solutions.
 Chi et al. \cite{chi2019deep} proposed a \ac{DL}-based method for precise localization of electrode contacts in \ac{CT} images.
 Their approach utilized cGANs to generate likelihood maps, which were then processed to estimate the exact location of each contact.
 Radutoiu et al. \cite{radutoiu2022accurate} focused on the automatic extraction of \acp{ROI} in full head \ac{CT} scans of the inner ear.
 By leveraging \ac{AI}, they achieved high precision in \ac{ROI} localization, facilitating accurate surgical planning for insertion.
 Noble et al. \cite{noble2015automatic} and Zhao et al. \cite{zhao2014automatic,zhao2019automatic}, developed AI-based systems to automatically identify and position electrode arrays in \ac{CT} images.
 These technologies enable large-scale analyses of the relationship between electrode placement and hearing outcomes, leading to potential advancements in implant design and surgical techniques.
 Heutink et al. \cite{heutink2020multi} employed \ac{DL} for the automatic segmentation and localization of the cochlea in ultra-high-resolution \ac{CT} images.
-This approach allows for precise measurements that can be used in personalized planning, reducing the risk of intracochlear trauma and optimizing surgical outcomes.
-These studies showcase the significant contributions of \ac{DL} and \ac{AI} in localization applications, enabling accurate and efficient identification, positioning, and analysis of electrode arrays and facilitating improved surgical planning and outcomes.
+This approach allows for precise measurements that can be used in personalized planning, reducing the risk of intra-cochlear trauma and optimizing surgical outcomes.
+These studies showcase the significant contributions of \ac{DL} and \ac{AI} in localization applications, enabling accurate and efficient identification, positioning, and analysis of electrode arrays and facilitating improved surgical planning and outcomes. {Burkart et al. \cite{burkart2024analysis} investigates the influence of sound source position and electrode placement on the stimulation patterns of \ac{CI} under noise conditions.
+The study utilizes a measurement setup to simulate realistic listening scenarios.
+The results reveal that the effectiveness of \ac{CI} noise reduction systems is influenced by these factors, and artificial intelligence fitting algorithms should be considered to optimize \ac{CI} performance. }